Get insider access

 5. Best Budget Gaming Headset For Xbox Series X/S

-If you're looking for something more budget-friendly for your Xbox, the best headset for Xbox Series S we've tested is the Logitech G432.
+If you're looking for something more budget-friendly for your Xbox, the best headset for Xbox Series S or X we've tested is the Logitech G432.
 Unlike the Razer Kaira Pro Wireless, these gaming headphones are designed with PCs in mind, meaning their customization features aren't available on Xbox.
 However, if you're okay with that, their wired design ensures a virtually latency-free gaming experience on Xbox.

 They have a fairly balanced sound with punchy bass.
 Their flat mid-range also helps ensure dialogue and instruments reproduce clearly and accurately.
 However, they're somewhat prone to inconsistencies in audio delivery, so it's important to take the time to ensure a good fit when you use them.
 Their boom mic offers excellent overall performance, meaning teammates will have no problem understanding you well.